fallen-icarus/cardano-loans/README.md

       , loanPrinciple :: Integer
       -- | The desired duration of the loan.
       , loanTerm :: POSIXTime
-      -- | The assets that will can used as collateral , collateral :: [Asset]
+      -- | The assets that can used as collateral.
+      , collateral :: [Asset]
       }
   | OfferDatum